vanjohnson879/frontline-cloud-doc/content/docs/admin/api-tokens/index.md

 weight: 040
 ---

-=== Managing API Tokens
+## Managing API Tokens

-To access the API Tokens administration, click on *Admin* in the navigation bar, and choose *API token*.
+To access the API Tokens administration, click on **Admin** in the navigation bar, and choose **API token**.

 {{< img src="tokens.png" alt="Tokens" >}}

-To create an API token, click on the *Create* button.
+To create an API token, click on the **Create** button.
 Once the API token is created, copy the token, as you won't be able to retrieve it again.

 {{< img src="create-token.png" alt="Create token" >}}